Mynameistessa/my-website/blogposts/unknown-type.md

 `x = [1, 2, 3];`

 &nbsp;
+This illustrates the principle that any variable is assignable to unknown, but unknown isn't assignable to anything but itself or any.
+And this defines it as an atomic type, i.e. it cannot be broken down.

+&nbsp;
-There isn’t anything in the unknown set that allows you to perform all of the operations that exist. i.e. you cannot increment, or make a variable of type unknown upper case without first deducing the type.
+There isn’t anything in the unknown set that allows you to perform operations such as increment, or make a variable of type unknown upper case without first deducing the type.
+Everything assigned to type unknown will result in an error unless you assert or narrow the type down first.

 &nbsp;